itteerde/fvttconfig/org/notes/upadate_2022-11-09_common_01.md

         1. Use Macro Mighty Summoner.
         1. Copy and Paste empowered Elk.
         1. Use Macro Cycle Wildcard Token.

+## Test 1

+1. Preparation
+    1. Restored from Production.
+    1. Uninstalled CPR System.
+    1. Restarted FVTT.
+    1. Opened Console.
+1. FVTT Update
+    1. Was not needed as the FVTT installation has not been split yet and was therefore updated when updating for DEV.
+1. Updated all Modules.
+1. Adoption new Modules.
+    1. Installed Item-Macro 1.8.0.
+    1. Installed Effect-Macro 10.0.7.
+    1. Migrated World Spelljammer.
+    1. Activated Item-Macro and Effect-Macro.
+1. Improving Settiong
+    1. Changed MidiQOL -> Workflow Settings -> Misc -> `Show Item details in chat card` to `Details: NPC + PC`.
+    1. Changed Item-Macro -> `Character Sheet Hook` to activated.
+    1. Changed Core -> Open Permission Configuration -> `Use File Browser` to activated for all roles.

 # Update on Prod